-1. If this initial attempt is unsuccessful, the student may contact the Campus/Assistant Dean for the College of Nursing for assistance in resolving the matter informally.
-The student must complete the informal grievance process within 3 business days of the issue occurrence.
-The Campus/Assistant Dean will review the issue and determine if it is grievable.
-If it is not grievable, the appeal is resolved by the Campus/Assistant Dean.
+1. If this initial attempt is unsuccessful, the student may contact the Campus/Associate Dean for the College of Nursing for assistance in resolving the matter informally.
+The student must complete the informal grievance process within three (3) business days of the issue occurrence.
+The Campus/Associate Dean will review the issue and determine if it is grievable.
+If it is not grievable, the issue is resolved by the Campus/Associate Dean.